Thomas Lee (Virginia colonist): Early life and education

-Lee attended college at the College of William and Mary around 1700.
+Lee attended college at the College of William & Mary around 1700.
 Lee's education was referred to as a "common Virginia education".
 He soon became interested in the working of the tobacco industry.
 He left home to work with his uncle Thomas Corbin in the tobacco business.

 Planter and naval officer

 Lee's political career began in 1710 when he was appointed Naval Officer of the Northern Potomac River region.
 His father previously held the position, and resigned in favor of this son.
 The lucrative position involved collecting taxes for tobacco exported to England.
 In 1711, two of Lee's uncles, Thomas Corbin and Edmund Jenings, helped Lee become the Virginia agent for the Northern Neck Proprietary.
-Catherine (Culpeper) Fairfax, Lady Fairfax, had inherited the proprietary from her father, Governor Thomas Colepeper, 2nd Baron Colepeper, but lived in England.
-Catherine was the wife of Thomas Fairfax, 5th Baron Fairfax.
-This property consisted of approximately six million acres (24,000 km2), including all the land between the Potomac and Rappahnnock rivers.
+This property consisted of all the land between the Potomac and Rappahnnock rivers, with Lee responsible for collecting the quit-rent.

 Fellow planter Robert "King" Carter had previously held the position as Virginia-based agent, as had Jenings, and Carter regained it from this man in 1720 or 1722.
 While Jenings was in England, the agency's offices were located at Machodoc and under Lee's supervision.
 This lucrative position and multiple accusations of mismanagement led to decades of animosity between the Lee and Carter families.
-Members of the powerful families refused to marry each other until Henry "Light Horse Harry" Lee married Anne Hill Carter.
-Henry and Anne's most notable child was Robert E. Lee.